NapoliMunk/QA_and_Projections/README.md

 # Quantaive_Analysis_and_Projections
-is a team project to demonstrate our collective ability to conduct financial analysis &amp; draw increasingly accurate predictions of major companies we deemed Heavy Hitters or simply Too Big To Fail within our economy and compare there metrics to the S&P 500.
+is a team project to demonstrate our collective ability to conduct financial analysis &amp; draw increasingly accurate predictions of major companies we deemed Heavy Hitters or simply Too Big To Fail within our economy and compare there metrics to the S&P 500 & one commodity being gas.

 We selected 5 major companies:
 APPL